Coiot/cbr-main/src/albums/s3/episode44.md

 - scene_number: 09
   scene_title: "Isn’t there someone you forgot to ask?"
   slide_url: https://cdn.civbattleroyale.tv/cbrx-season3-episode44-scene09.jpg
   narration: "<p>In the desolation of old Mohave Mexico, there are no winners.
 That one city whose name is too covered in blood to read is about to flip, but there’s no real possibility the conquest lasts.
-A few parts ago this front was down in old Central America, but that doesn’t really matter to anyone except the Incan propaganda department.
+A few episodes ago this front was down in old Central America, but that doesn’t really matter to anyone except the Incan propaganda department.
 Timor and Afghanistan want out.
 We have a different opinion.</p>"
 - scene_number: 10
   scene_title: "It keeps happening"
   slide_url: https://cdn.civbattleroyale.tv/cbrx-season3-episode44-scene10.jpg